 What is the cost for having a wrap removed?

 The cost of removing a wrap starts at £495 + VAT.
-For an accurate quotation, we would need to see the condition of the vehicle in person.
+For an accurate quotation, we would need to see the condition of the vehicle in person, please get in touch.

 A wrap is intended to be a short-term solution to colour change.
 A respray on the other hand, is very permanent.
 A wrap allows you to enjoy your car in any given colour, but then remove the wrap if you wish, for example, to re-sell it in the original paintwork.
 For instance, it would be easier to sell a red Ferrari than a blue one.

 Can I wrap individual parts of my vehicle?